genome-miner/tb_dual_target_pipeline/README.md

 ## <a id="key-finding"></a>🌟 Key Finding

-**Rv1258c is this project's dual-purpose target:** the strongest docking hit overall (thioridazine, −8.2 kcal/mol, structurally validated) **and** a conserved, antigenic, non-allergenic, non-toxic novel B-cell epitope (GKPHHTSRPQ) absent from IEDB, simultaneously druggable and vaccine-relevant.
+Rv1258c emerged as this project's strongest dual-purpose target: it produced the strongest docking result overall (thioridazine, −8.2 kcal/mol) and contained a conserved, antigenic, non-allergenic, and non-toxic predicted B-cell epitope (GKPHHTSRPQ) absent from IEDB.
+InhA also demonstrated dual-purpose potential through metformin docking and two retained predicted B-cell epitopes (QTGMGIN and GGALGEE), while Rv1258c stood out as the strongest overall integrative candidate.

 ---